Michael1818/VBA-Code-For-Cheque-Printing/README.md

 # Benefits
 With this simple VBA code, I have been able to print in less than 3 hours what it takes 3 of my colleagues about 3 days to write, and i do it in a neat and orderly way.
 Now tell me why I won't love coding.

+Let me know your thoughts on this repo @SeunMicGeek on twitter